AliviaK/recipeSharing/reflections.md

 redirects and forwarding, which helped me for implementing JavaMail.
-I watched this tutorial video for assistance with JavaMail servlet: https://www.youtube.com/watch?v=gy2eEZhLihk This was necessary for sending an email: https://kinsta.com/blog/gmail-smtp-server/
+I watched this tutorial video for assistance with JavaMail servlet: https://www.youtube.com/watch?v=gy2eEZhLihk This was necessary for sending an email: https://kinsta.com/blog/gmail-smtp-server/ Completing this project was a real eye-opener for just how many small details go into a project, and how many days can be spent on those details that arise in twos when one is solved.
+I'd ended up falling short on the initial vision I'd had for this project, which I can see was very ambitious, but my biggest regret was not implementing full CRUD given the many, many hours I'd spent on the database trying to figure out the foreign key issues and how I want everything to operate as a whole.
+I learned it's best to try instead of getting stuck in the planning phase, which was my biggest blocker this semester.
+That and time I could commit.

+My AWS database was no longer connecting for me locally midway through my working this week, so any testing I did have to come from deploying live to beanstalk, which really slowed down my workflow and prevented me from seeing the data easily.
+Ultimately, despite the roadblocks and not achieving full CRUD, the app I created ended up to serve as handy and runs smoothly, and I can see many creative ways to branch off this as well as many areas to clean up which I intend to as I add to this project.